zola-25/zola-25.github.io/_posts/2023-04-04-oauth2-device-authorization-flow.md

 - They have a smart TV with the service's app installed (the Client App).

-- They wish to authorize this app to use their account (essentially just authenticating with the app from the user's perspective, but described accurately as authorization).
+- They wish to authorize this Client App to use their account (essentially just authenticating with the app from the user's perspective, but described accurately as authorization).

 - They could authenticate manually through the app, but the user interface on the TV is difficult to use, so instead they authenticate on a user-friendlier device such as their mobile device.

-  It's also often the case that they are already authenticated with the service's mobile app equivalent, or a different mobile app that is using the same identity provider as the service, in which case they just need to tap Yes a confirmation popup (for example, authorization requests are often sent through the YouTube App for related Google services).
+  It's also often the case that they are already authenticated with the service's mobile app equivalent, or a different mobile app that is using the same Identity Provider as the service, in which case they just need to tap Yes a confirmation popup (for example, authorization requests are often sent through the YouTube App for related Google services).
 It is the Device Authorization Flow process that enables this functionality.

 #### Implementation